-- 7. Baptised Catholic children who will have a baptised sibling at St. Adrian's Catholic Primary School on the date of admission, and whose parent(s) is/are unable to provide a Certificate of Catholic Practice on the date of application. - 8.
-Baptised Catholic children, who do not fit any of criteria 1 6. - 9.
-From within England, other children looked after (CLA) (or previously looked after), other children who have been adopted (or subject to a child arrangement order or special guardianship orders) immediately following having been looked after. - 10.
-Other children looked after (CLA) (or previously looked after) other children who have been adopted (or subject to a child arrangement order or special guardianship orders) immediately following having been looked after this includes children previously looked after from outside England. - 11.
-Catechumens and members of an Eastern Christian Church. - 12.
-Non-Catholic children who will have a sibling at St. Adrian's Catholic Primary School on the date of admission. - 13.
-Children of other Christian denominations whose membership is evidenced either by a certificate of baptism or by a letter confirming membership of the faith community from their minister of religion. - 14.
-Children of other faiths whose membership is evidenced by a letter from their religious leader confirming membership of the faith community. - 15.
+- 5. Baptised Catholic Children with a Certificate of Catholic Practice who live in other parishes. - 6.
+Baptised Catholic children without a Certificate of Catholic Practice on the date of application, who will have a sibling at St. Adrian's on the date of admission. - 7.
+Other Baptised Catholic children, who do not fit any of criteria 1 6. - 8.
+Other looked after and previously looked after children (see definition notes) - 9.
+Catechumens and members of an Eastern Christian Church as evidenced by a minister of religion - 10.
+Non-Catholic children who will have a sibling at St Adrian's on the date of admission. - 11.
+Children of other Christian denominations whose membership is evidenced by a minister of religion. - 12.
+Children of other faiths whose membership is evidenced by a religious leader. - 13.
 Any other applicant.